 Wegovy shares many of the same side effects with Ozempic and Rybelsus.
 However, it’s also associated with more frequent side effects.
 This might be because patients are typically given a higher maximum dose of Wegovy than Ozempic.
 Patients are more likely to report digestion-related side effects with Wegovy than with Ozempic.

-Lose Weight With Ozempic
+Lose Weight With Semaglutide

 Choosing between Ozempic vs Rybelsus vs Wegovy can be a complicated process.
 However, the more you know about each of these medications, the easier the decision will be.
-Health First Medical Weight Loss and Skin Care offers safe and effective Ozempic weight loss injections.
+Health First Medical Weight Loss and Skin Care offers safe and effective Semaglutide weight loss injections.
 We have helped many patients let go of stubborn excess weight with these treatments.
-We can help you schedule your consultation for Ozempic weight loss injections.
+We can help you schedule your consultation for weight loss injections.
 Give us a call at 760-948-0980 (Hesperia), 909-335-0980 (Redlands), or 909-870-9040 (Rancho Cucamonga).

 SCHEDULE A FREE CONSULTATION